herrkaefer/cleanup-tabs/README.md

 - URL begins with "chrome://" such as blank tabs, Chrome history
 - URL includes "www.google." such as Google search result pages
 - stackoverflow question pages
-- Search pages of Bing, Baidu, ...
+- Search pages of Bing, Baidu
+- Taobao search and item pages

 unless the tab is active or pinned.